 To finish up the whole workflow, we must finally enter this information we have been gathering into the target spreadsheet.
 This assumes you already have a Google account with a Google sheet you wish to record the data in.
 Use row 1 to define what will be imported by Zapier as shown below and while there is much more information captured by the form, for the purpose of this walkthrough I will be populating just 4 fields in the Google sheet, as seen below.
 Use this as an opportunity to figure out what information will be important to capture!

-We will be using the Webhook to populate Type and Hours and using the Beekeeper user lookup to populate Username and Last Name.
+We will be using the Webhook to populate question 1, question 2, and question 3 and using the Beekeeper user lookup to populate Username and Last Name.

 1.)
 Click into the Create Spreadsheet Row in Google Sheets step, and see the Choose Account page.
 Use the Google Sheet account drop-down and select (or connect) your Google account where you created the submissions sheet.